Lochanahasith/Hospital-Management-System/README.md

 # Hospitalo-Management-System
-THis a standalone system created using Java Swing  and MySQL
+This a standalone system created using Java Swing  and MySQL